How much does a house extension cost in Australia?back to estimates list

 ARTICLE Persephone Nicholas, Stephanie Matheson

-A ground level house extension in Australia costs around $2,200 per square metre.
+Costs for ground-level house extension in Australia start from around $70,000.
 When house prices are high, as they are in many parts of Australia at the moment, adding a room or extending your living area on the ground floor can be a more affordable way to create space than moving.
 Here are some things to consider when planning your extension.

 Ground floor extensions are typically more affordable than converting the loft or excavating basement space.
-A same-level extension typically costs around $2,200 per square metre depending on where you live, your choice of materials including cladding, labour and project management.
-Adding more windows and internal walls contributes to cost too.
+A same-level extension typically costs anywhere between $70,000+, depending on where you live, the project specifications, your choice of materials including cladding, labour and project management.
+Adding more windows and internal walls contribute to cost too.

 Be aware that smaller renovations can work out slightly more expensive per square metre than larger renovations as many of the overheads such as getting a DA from council are a fixed cost.
 We advise getting a fixed price from your renovation consultant before the project starts to ensure your renovation comes in on a budget.
 If your budget is tight, focus on the things you need, rather than want, to start with.
 You can always upgrade finishes, fixtures and fittings in years to come.